samuel-akinboro/bm-app/README.md

 What i would do in my next try, is to, make the shoe objects as light as possible i.e not add the reviews, instead i would add the reviews id, which would be used to query the reviews database when needed.
 Hence, reducing the amount of data being fetched.

 Overall, it was an exciting project

+## New feature
+1. An animated splash screen
+2. Adaptive app icons